Vizzuality/trase/README.md

 ## Configuration

-The project's main configuration values can be set using [environment variables](https://en.wikipedia.org/wiki/Environment_variable)
+The project's main configuration values can be set using [environment variables](https://en.wikipedia.org/wiki/Environment_variable) in the `.env` file.

 * SECRET_KEY_BASE: Rails secret key.
 Use a random value
 * POSTGRES_HOSTNAME: Hostname of your database server